Configure the Service Definition on Panorama

 - SelectEast Westas theInsertion Typefor your firewall.

 - To automatically retrieve a device certificate when the VM-Series firewall is deployed by NSX Manager, configure the device certificate.Enable this option to apply a device certificate to newly deployed VM-Series firewalls.
 Only use this option when deploying the firewall using a base image OVF that supports device certificates.
 Panorama pushes the device certificate information to NSX Manager as part of the service definition.
-When a new firewall is deployed in NSX, the device certificate is installed on the firewall at bootup.For list of OVFs that support device certificates for the VM-Series firewall on VMware NSX, see the Palo Alto Networks Compatibility Matrix.If your OVF does not support a device certificate, disable this option.
+When a new firewall is deployed in NSX, the device certificate is installed on the firewall at bootup.For list of OVFs that support device certificates for the VM-Series firewall on VMware NSX, see the Palo Alto Networks Compatibility Matrix.If your OVF does support a device certificate, you must Enable device certificates regardless of whether or not you are using a device certificate.
+If your OVF does not support a device certificate, disable this option.

 - If you have not done so already, log in to the Customer Support Portal and generate a Registration PIN and PIN ID.